Sustainable3/modelling/README.md

 ## scope
 - performance assessment of YOLOv8-based detection models for solar panels
-- segmentation of solar panelson images
+- segmentation of solar panels on images